Gaj's Latin alphabet: Gaj's reform and its revisions

 In 1878 Đuro Daničić proposed a replacement of the digraphs dž, dj, (Note: At the time gj was also in use.) lj and nj with single letters: ģ, đ, ļ and ń respectively.
-Of the four, đ was accepted in Ivan Broz's 1892 Hrvatski pravopis ("Croatian Orthography") and it thus became a part of the standard alphabet, though it was not immediately accepted by all writers and publishers.
+Of the four, đ was accepted in Ivan Broz's 1892 Hrvatski pravopis (Croatian Orthography) and it thus became a part of the standard alphabet, though it was not immediately accepted by all writers and publishers.
+The digraph dj remained in use by various publications at least up to 1920s.
 The other three letters remained in use only in certain philological publications.
-Names of individual people have sometimes retained the pre-đ spelling: Ksaver Šandor Gjalski (//d͡ʑâːlskiː//), Gjuro Szabo (//d͡ʑǔːro//).
+Names of individual people have sometimes retained the pre-đ spelling: Ksaver Šandor Gjalski //d͡ʑâːlskiː//, Gjuro Szabo //d͡ʑǔːro//.

+Introduction in Serbian

+Main alphabets used in Europe around 1900:

+The Latin alphabet was not initially taught in schools in Serbia when it became independent in the 19th century.
+After a series of efforts by Serbian writers Ljubomir Stojanović and Jovan Skerlić, it became part of the school curriculum after 1914.

+During World War I, Austria-Hungary banned the Cyrillic alphabet in Bosnia and its use in occupied Serbia was banned in schools.
+Cyrillic was banned in the Independent State of Croatia in World War II.

+The government of SFR Yugoslavia made some initial effort to promote romanization, use of the Latin alphabet even in the Orthodox Serbian and Montenegrin parts of Yugoslavia, but met with resistance.
+The use of latinica did however become more common among Serbian speakers, and the Serbian language became an example of digraphia.